Zoom cat filter lawyer passes torch to upside-down congressman

 Technology for virtual meetings is having its revenge on humans.
-Just a day after attorney Rod Ponton went viral for getting stuck with a kitten filter on in a Zoom hearing, we have a new technology fumble.
-In a meeting of the House Financial Services Committee on Wednesday, Minnesota Republican Rep. Tom Emmer, showed up not as a cat, but an upside-down floating head.
+A day after attorney Rod Ponton went viral for getting stuck with a kitten filter on during a Zoom hearing, we got a new tech fumble.
+In a meeting of the House Financial Services Committee on Wednesday, Minnesota Republican Rep. Tom Emmer, showed up as an upside-down floating head.

 Chairwoman Maxine Waters stopped Emmer, and just like with the kitten attorney, the congressman pleaded tech ignorance and said he didn't know how to fix his image.